Grow your business with Unbounce

 How small businesses break free of marketing constraints

-We start this research by wondering about the challenges of AI adoption for small businesses.
+We started this research by wondering about the challenges of AI adoption for small businesses.
 We’d heard that small businesses weren’t ready to trust the tech—that artificial intelligence costs too much and demands expertise they don’t have.
 Essentially, this thinking goes that small businesses aren’t ready to let go of control over their marketing strategy and efforts.